scenerygraphics/minimal-sciview-example-project/README.md

 # Minimal [sciview](https://github.com/scenerygraphics/sciview) example project 🚀

 This repository template serves as a minimal example for a sciview-based project.
 Click **Use this template** above to create your own project based on this template.
+We include both Maven and Gradle project file examples – but recommend to choose one of them.

 ## Running

-You can run the demo included as part of this template project right away from the command line via `./mvnw compile exec:java`.
-Alternatively, you can import the `pom.xml` file as a project into the Java/Kotlin IDE of your liking.
+This example project includes both Maven and Gradle project files, together with the wrappers for both Maven and Gradle.
+You can run the demo included as part of this template project right away from the command line using Maven via `./mvnw compile exec:java`, or using Gradle via `./gradlew run`.
+Alternatively, you can import either the Maven project in `pom.xml` or the Gradle project in `build.gradle.kts` as a project into the Java/Kotlin IDE of your liking.
 We recommend the free IDE [Jetbrains IntelliJ Community Edition](https://www.jetbrains.com/idea/).

 ## File Reference